Teradata/stacki-wiki/Manage-Distributions.md

 * Maintaining different versions of the OS:

-If you have installed with CentOS 6.5 and want to test on CentOS 6.6, add 6.6 as a Pallet, create a new distribution, assign machines to it, and install/reinstall.
+If you have installed with CentOS 6.5 and want to test on CentOS 6.6, add 6.6 as a pallet, create a new distribution, assign machines to it, and install/reinstall.
 The machine will have an updated version of the OS.